FakeTagger: Robust Safeguards against DeepFake Dissemination via Provenance Tracking: Introduction

 \section{Introduction}

 Capturing the exciting moments with camera and sharing them with friends over social networks (\eg, Facebook, Twitter, Instagram) becomes a common activity in our daily life.
-However, with the recent development of GAN and its variants, our shared photos may suffer from being manipulated by various GANs to create DeepFakes \cite{mirsky2020creation}.
-Abusing the DeepFakes can bring potential threats and concerns to everyone, for example, releasing a realistic fake statement, creating fake pornography, \etc. Additionally, many freely available tools (\eg, FaceApp, ZAO) allow users to easily create DeepFakes on their own without any additional expertise.
-Thus, effective measures should be developed to fight against DeepFakes to protect our personal security and privacy.
+However, with the recent rapid development of GAN and its variants in image synthesis, our shared personal photos may suffer from being manipulated by various GANs to create DeepFakes \cite{mirsky2020creation,juefei2021countering}.
+Abusing the DeepFakes can bring potential threats and concerns to everyone, for example, releasing a realistic fake statement \cite{fake-statement}, creating fake pornography \cite{porn-pornography}, \etc. Additionally, many freely available tools (\eg, FaceApp, ZAO) allow users to easily create DeepFakes on their own without any additional expertise.
+More importantly, the synthesized image/ videos are indistinguishable to our eyes and we are living in a world where we cannot believe our eyes anymore.
+Thus, effective measures should be developed for fighting against such DeepFakes to protect our personal security and privacy.

+In the past two years, researchers are actively proposing various DeepFake detection techniques to determine if a suspicious still image or video is real or fake passively.
+These studies mostly focus on capturing the minor differences between real and synthesized images as the detection clues, for instance, examining the visible artifacts in the synthesized images \cite{li2018ictu,yang2019exposing}, investigating the invisible artifacts in the frequency domain \cite{frank2020leveraging,barni2020cnn}, and observing the unreplicable biological signals from real videos \cite{acmmm20_deeprhythm,ciftci2020fakecatcher}.
+Unfortunately, these approaches are not practical with poor performance in dealing with DeepFake created with unseen synthetic techniques and spread in the real word where suffers various degradations (\eg{}, compression, blurring, resizing ).
+According to the results of latest DeepFake detection competition (DFDC) hosted by Facebook, the best detection result gives less than 70\% accuracy in spotting DeepFakes in the real-world.
+In general, the existing DeepFake detection methods suffer the following two key challenges.